Council wary of UTVs on city streets

 “During the Bonne Terre parade, I had the opportunity to talk to the police officer over there and he told me that they’re illegal to operate in Bonne Terre, but they were not enforcing it,” he said.
 “I remember the last time you spoke Chief Baker was here and he mentioned about if he had a permit for a parade, he would do it that way.
 But as far as the state law, you cannot operate them on a state road… a county road.”

-Responded to Linnenbringer, Pratt asserted that the county wasn’t enforcing the law regarding side by sides either.
+Responded to Linnenbringer, Pratt asserted the county wasn’t enforcing the law regarding side by sides, either.

 “I mean, honestly, none of the towns are enforcing it,” she said.
 “The only one to put anything in action right now is Park Hills.
 The city of Desloge does not even have an ordinance, but yet they’re letting them and not having any problems.
 Bonne Terre, the same.
 They’re not illegal… they don’t have an ordinance saying they can’t.
 They’re just not going after them, but again, they’re also not having problems either.